 This solitary, tech screen-filled existence has spurred innovation in blue-light protection skincare space.
 According to NPD, sales of HEV-blocking skincare products have skyrocketed by 170% between January and June 2021.

-With the virtual life still ongoing and more negative effects of blue-light coming to light, we can expect this trend to continue.
+With virtual life still ongoing and more negative effects of blue light coming to light, we can expect this trend to continue.

 Barrier repair creams